TorchGDM: A GPU-Accelerated Python Toolkit for Multi-Scale Electromagnetic Scattering with Automatic Differentiation: Introduction

 \subsubsection{T-matrix method}

 Best for large multi particle simulations.
-Single particle t-matrices need to be calculated beforehand. \begin{itemize} \item Treams (python, cython) \cite{beutelTreamsTmatrixbasedScattering2024, beutelHolisticFrameworkElectromagnetic2024}.
+Only solves the coupling between particles.
+Single particle t-matrices need to be calculated beforehand.
+Particles must not be closer than their circumscribing spheres.
+To the best of our knowledge, so far no automatic differentiation implementation exists. \begin{itemize} \item Treams (python, cython) \cite{beutelTreamsTmatrixbasedScattering2024, beutelHolisticFrameworkElectromagnetic2024}.
 Modern and clean toolkit with focus on 1D, 2D and 3D periodic structures. \item Smuthi (python, GPU support) \cite{egelSMUTHIPythonPackage2021}.
 Feature rich and accessible python API, focus on simulations in layered environment. \end{itemize}